-The Calamvale Special School P&C Association endorses the Student Code of Conduct 2020-2023.
+The Calamvale Special School P&C Association endorses the Student Code of Conduct 2024-2027.
 We believe the principles and processes outlined in the document will support a positive and safe learning environment for students, staff and visitors to the school.
 We applaud the student-focused and personalised approach of the Student Code of Conduct and it is pleasing to see that it considers the individual needs of the school's diverse group of students.

-The Student Code of Conduct 2020-2023 supports the school-wide expectations of responsible behaviour.
-We are Safe, We are Learners and We are Kind have already become important messages throughout the whole school community and it is great to see that these are reflected in the document.
+The Student Code of Conduct 2024-2027 supports the school-wide expectations of responsible behaviour.
+We are Safe, We are Kind, and We are Learners are important messages throughout the whole school community and it is great to see that these are reflected in the document.
 We support the school policies on the removal of student property, the use of mobile phones and other technology, the approach to preventing and addressing incidents of bullying and the appropriate use of social media.

-The Calamvale Special School P&C Association believes that the Student Code of Conduct 2020-2023 reflects community values and school priorities.
+The Calamvale Special School P&C Association believes that the Student Code of Conduct 2024-2027 reflects community values and school priorities.
 We acknowledge the work of all staff involved in the development and consultation process and thank them for their efforts.
-The P&C Association is confident the Student Code of Conduct 2020-2023 will meet the needs of Calamvale Special School and we are pleased to support the document.
+The P&C Association is confident the Student Code of Conduct 2024-2027 will meet the needs of Calamvale Special School and we are pleased to support the document.